thegyro/tvshelf/README.md

 2. The code as of now is very brittle ,more like a hack.
 Should implement it in a better way - write more exception catchers,design the inputs in a more Object Oriented way.

 3. Should cover a more formats in which a TV show can be named.
+(The regex we have written now is a bit dirty ,we have to clean that up.)